rng-guy/NFSMWBartender/README.txt

 The "Basic" feature set FIXES SIX BUGS / ISSUES:
  • the helicopter mini-map icon is now always visible whenever a helicopter is active,
  • helicopters no longer cast static shadows (like cars do) with incorrect placements,
- • the game is no longer biased in how it chooses to make Strategy requests,
+ • the game is no longer incorrectly biased in how it chooses to make Strategy requests,
  • Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
  • Heat levels > 5 are now shown correctly in menus (requires Binary for missing textures), and
- • you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills.
+ • you can no longer get busted due to line-of-sight issues while the green "EVADE" bar fills.